-Director.
-I already briefly mentioned Director in the previous paragraph, it is Citrix's (free) user and session monitoring tool.
+I already briefly mentioned Director in the previous paragraph; it is Citrix's first line of defense monitoring and troubleshooting tool.
+It comes shipped with XenDesktop/XenApp.
 As of XenDesktop 7.x it has some of the former EdgeSight functionality build-in and if you own the proper licenses (XenDesktop and NetScaler) you can monitor your NetScalers (HDX insight) using the same console as well, again, based on EdgeSight technology.
-It offers some really nice views on connected users, session and machines.

-You can filter on failed machines and sessions, drill down deeper on a per user basis, see which applications are in use, shadow sessions, kill process and/or applications, log of sessions, reboot machines etc. On the main dashboard (in the administrative view that is) it also clearly displays the average login time and the time it takes per process during login, like GPO processing for example.
+It offers some really nice overviews and statistics.
+You can filter on failed machines and sessions, drill down deeper on a per user basis, see which applications are in use, shadow sessions, kill process and/or applications, log off sessions, reboot machines etc. On the main dashboard (in the administrative view that is) it also clearly displays the average login time and the time it takes per process during login, like GPO processing for example.
 It also monitors your Delivery Controllers on an ongoing basis using PowerShell under the hood.
-A really great first line of defense tool.